 - Increased number of payment options

-- Opportunity for airlines to introduce additional features focused on demand restoration such as pay later, cash-back rewards and payment insurance.
+- Possible on demand restoration features such as pay later, cash-back rewards and payment insurance

 What is IATA Pay?

 IATA Pay is a new payment solution for direct ticket sales via airline websites that can also be utilize in other use cases (NDC, Agency Portal, Group Sales).
 It is based on instant bank transactions and leverages on open banking or Request-to-Pay schemes.

 Is IATA Pay already a product?
 Where will it be offered?

 Currently, the currencies in scope are EUR (Europe), GBP (UK), as well as Indian Rupee (India).